Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Multi-Level Group Testing

-To determine the testing matrix $\myMat{A}$, we first set the number of the pool-tests $\Noutputs$ to be $(1+\epsilon)\Nsparse\log_2\Ninputs$, for some $\epsilon>0$.
-This is the sufficient number of pool-test for reliable recovery in \ac{gt} using the optimal \ac{ml} decoder \cite{atia2012boolean,cohen2016secure}.
+To determine \off{the testing matrix} $\myMat{A}$, we first fix the number of the pool-tests $\Noutputs$.
+In principle, $\Noutputs$ should satisfy $\Noutputs = (1+\epsilon)\Nsparse\log_2\Ninputs$, for some $\epsilon>0$, as this is the sufficient number of pool-test for reliable recovery in \ac{gt} using the optimal \ac{ml} decoder \cite{atia2012boolean,cohen2016secure}.
+The parameter $\epsilon$ controls the probability of error of the procedure \cite{atia2012boolean}, as we illustrate in Section \ref{sec:sims}.
+In practice, the number of pools-tests is often dictated by the measurement setup, e.g., it may be constrained to be an integer multiple of the number of inputs accepted by an \ac{pcr} machine.
+Unless stated otherwise, we assume that $\Noutputs = (1+\epsilon)\Nsparse\log_2\Ninputs$, and in Section~\ref{sec:pd_calc} we prove that this number of samples is sufficient to detect the infection levels using the proposed algorithm.

-Once $\Noutputs$ is fixed, we proceed to setting $\myMat{A}$.
-The traditional \ac{gt} method of generating $\myMat{A}$ is to draw its elements in an i.i.d. fashion according to a Bernoulli distribution with parameter $p$.
-A Common choice for $p$ in \ac{gt} theory is $p=1-2^{-1/k}$, for which the probability of each element in $\myVec{z}$ to be zero is $1/2$.
-This choice of $p$ is obviously impractical, as $k$ is unknown, so $p$ is chosen using a rough approximation of $k$.
-A major drawback of this approach is that~\ref{itm:Limit} is not necessarily satisfied.
-We therefore consider an alternative method of generating $\myMat{A}$, which forces the columns of $\myMat{A}$, as well as the rows of $\myMat{A}$, to be ``typical".
+Once $\Noutputs$ is fixed, we proceed to setting $\myMat{A}$, whose binary entries dictate which patient is mixed into which pool.
+The traditional \ac{gt} method of generating $\myMat{A}$ draws its elements in an i.i.d. fashion according to a Bernoulli distribution with parameter $p$.
+A common choice for $p$ is $p=1-2^{-1/k}$, for which the probability of each element in $\myVec{z}$ to be zero is $1/2$.
+When $k$ is unknown, $p$ is chosen using a rough approximation of $k$.
+A major drawback of this approach is that~\ref{itm:Limit} is not necessarily satisfied, and there is some chance that too many patients will be mixed into the same pool causing dilution.
+We therefore consider an alternative method, which forces the columns of $\myMat{A}$, as well as the rows of $\myMat{A}$, to be ``typical".
 That is, we want every column/row to have exactly $\lceil p\cdot m \rceil \leq \Nlimit$ and $\lceil p\cdot n\rceil$ ones, respectively.
-Since in practical COVID-19 testing setups, one is interested in using a fixed deterministic matrix, rather than having to work with random matrices, we generate $\myMat{A}$ once before the pooling starts.
-That is, the same testing matrix can be used for multiple pooling experiments.
+This ensures that with high probability half of the elements of $\myVec{z}$ are zero, which in turn reduces the required pooled tests, as demonstrated in Section \ref{sec:sims}.
+This requirement cannot be guaranteed in the non-asymptotic regime by generating the elements of $\myMat{A}$ in an i.i.d. fashion, hence we force $\myMat{A}$ to be typical.